Swing bowling: Conventional swing

-The curvature of swing deliveries can make them difficult for a batsman to hit with his bat.
-Typically, bowlers more commonly bowl outswingers, as they tend to move away from the batsman, meaning he has to "chase" the ball to hit it.
-Hitting away from the batsman's body is dangerous, as it leaves a gap between the bat and body through which the ball may travel to hit the wicket.
-Also, if the batsman misjudges the amount of swing, he can hit the ball with an edge of the bat.
-An inside edge can ricochet on to the wicket, resulting in him being out bowled, while an outside edge can fly to the wicket-keeper or slip fielders for a catch.
+The curvature of swing deliveries can make them difficult for a batter to hit with their bat.
+Typically, bowlers more commonly bowl outswingers, as they tend to move away from the batter, meaning they have to "chase" the ball to hit it.
+Hitting away from the batter's body is dangerous, as it leaves a gap between the bat and body through which the ball may travel to hit the wicket.
+Also, if the batter misjudges the amount of swing, they can hit the ball with an edge of the bat.
+An inside edge can ricochet on to the wicket, resulting in them being out bowled, while an outside edge can fly to the wicket-keeper or slip fielders for a catch.

 There has been a distinct lack of left-arm swing bowlers in the game.
-Some of the most famous left-arm bowlers were Pakistan's Wasim Akram, India's Zaheer Khan, Australia's Alan Davidson and Sri Lanka's Chaminda Vaas.
+Some of the most famous left-arm bowlers were Pakistan's Wasim Akram, Mohammad Amir and Shaheen Afridi, India's Zaheer Khan and Irfan Pathan, Australia's Alan Davidson, Mitchell Johnson and Mitchell Starc, Sri Lanka's Chaminda Vaas and New Zealand's Trent Boult.

-When the ball is new the seam is used to create a layer of turbulent air on one side of the ball, by angling it to one side and spinning the ball along the seam.
-This changes the separation points of the air with the ball; this turbulent air creates a greater coverage of air, providing lift.
-The next layer of air will have a greater velocity over the side with the turbulent air due to the greater air coverage and as there is a difference in air velocity, the static pressure of both sides of the ball are different and the ball is both 'lifted' and 'sucked' towards the turbulent airflow side of the ball.
+When the ball is new the seam is angled to one side, back-spinning the ball with the fingers for stability in flight.
+This causes the boundary layer on the side of the seam to become turbulent and separate later than the laminar flow on the other side, making the ball swerve.